basiux/basiux.github.io/roadmap.md

 # Current concurrent plans
-Analyse how humans work and try to replicate.
+Analyze how humans work and try to replicate.
 Most of other A.I. groups are doing a variation of this.

 That's an attempt to create the so called "General Intelligence", AGI.
 But our intelligence was build in a complete different reality, non binary.
 Over millions of iterations over it and interactions with it.